openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 In addition to the functionality available through ``devtool``, you can alternatively make use of the toolchain directly, for example from Makefile and Autotools.
-See the "`Using the SDK Toolchain Directly <#sdk-working-projects>`__" chapter for more information.
+See the ":ref:`sdk-manual/working-projects:using the sdk toolchain directly`" chapter for more information.

 Why use the Extensible SDK and What is in It?
 =============================================